-This manual describes those instruments, controls and instructions which are unique to this motor home.
-For information regarding all other equipment, controls and instructions not described herein, we urge you to read the "Chassis Operating Guide" and the equipment manufacturer's information provided in your "Motor Home Operation Manual".
+This manual describes those instruments, controls and instructions which are unique to your Elante' motor home.
+For information regarding all other equipment, controls and instructions not described here, we urge you to read the "Chassis Operating Guide" and the equipment manufacturer's information provided in your "Motor Home Operation Manual".